-- Shakira emails students of canceled courses and copies advisor and program lead.
+- Shakira emails students of canceled courses and copies advisor and program lead. - Jenna sends D2 pay information to Hiromi each month leading up to and during the semester.

-Summer and Fall deadline is Apr 30 Program Lead, Program leads (PLs) complete the Hire Request formstack for each new hire.
-Spring deadline is Nov 30 Jenna & SEHD HR Jenna and SEHD HR works on hiring steps for new hires.
-8 weeks before start of term Shakira Enrollment Report - Shakira sends enrollment reports to each of the Program Leaders and Associate Deans (AD's), and copies SEHD HR.
-Jenna Jenna provides D2/CPE appointment list to Hiromi & sends offer letters.
-SEHD HR SEHD HR creates master spreadsheet for D1 offer letters (from Shakira's enrollment reports new hire formstacks) and works with Shakira on any discrepancies and questions (copy Tricia).
-SEHD HR SEHD HR cross-checks information with list of CPE employees for anyone over the two-course limit and then notifies Jenna and Program Leader.

-Program Lead & SEHD HR & Jenna 5 weeks before start of term Shakira Enrollment Report - Shakira sends enrollment reports to each of the Program Leaders and Associate Deans, and copies SEHD HR.
-SEHD HR SEHD HR generates D1 Lecturer/GPTI/TA contracts (letters of offer) using mail merge and sends them via email to the employee's university email account.
-2-6 weeks before Shakira Shakira emails students of canceled courses and copies advisor and program lead.
-Jenna sends D2 pay information to Hiromi each month leading up to and during the semester.
-4 weeks before Shakira & Program Leaders Enrollment Report - Shakira notifies Program Leaders, ADs, Sandy and SEHD HR of possible cancellation and prorate status updates.
-Program Leaders need to respond to Shakira whether to cancel or accept possible prorates.
-2 weeks before Shakira & ADs & Program Leaders & SEHD HR Final Decisions - Shakira notifies Program Leaders, ADs, Sandy, and SEHD HR of cancellation and prorate status.
+4 weeks before start of term

+- Enrollment Report Shakira notifies Program Leaders, ADs, Sandy and SEHD HR of possible cancellation (fall, spring, summer) and prorate status updates (summer only). - Program Leaders need to respond to Shakira whether to cancel (fall, spring, summer) or to accept possible prorates (summer only).

+2-3 weeks before start of term (depending on holidays) - Final Decisions Due

+- Shakira notifies Program Leaders, ADs, Sandy, and SEHD HR of cancellation and prorate status.
 Shakira works with Dean & Dorothy for final decisions on cancellations and prorates.
-HR sends a reminder email to PLs about prorates going out soon, and to review Shakira's emails for the details.
+SEHD HR sends a reminder email to PLs about prorates going out soon, and to review Shakira's emails for the details.
 Program Leaders will communicate with employees regarding course cancellations/prorates (no later than 1 week before start of term).

 SUMMER ONLY - SEHD HR sends prorate list to Dorothy & Dean for final review.
-After receiving approval, SEHD HR emails each employee prorate notice 1 of 2 based on information from Shakira, CC: PL, Hiromi, Tricia, Shakira.
-Jenna sends D2 pay information to Hiromi each month leading up to and during the semester.
-Classes Begin!
-Census date Census report to HR Shakira, SEHD HR Shakira sends census enrollment report to SEHD HR, Dorothy & the Dean.
-Jenna sends D2 pay information to Hiromi.
+After receiving approval, SEHD HR emails each employee prorate notice 1 of 2, with CC to: PL, Hiromi, Tricia, Shakira.

+Start of term - Classes Begin!

+- Shakira sends final enrollment report (previously census report) to SEHD HR, Dorothy & the Dean. - Jenna sends D2 pay information to Hiromi.
 Hiromi and Kelley adjust pay to prorate amounts.

-SUMMER ONLY - SEHD HR sends prorate notice 2 of 2 to those whose prorate will increase based on census, CC: Tricia, Hiromi, PL.
+SUMMER ONLY - SEHD HR sends prorate notice 2 of 2 ONLY to those whose prorate will increase based on final enrollment report, CC: Tricia, Hiromi, PL.

-SEHD HR &

-SEHD HR follows up with D1 employees who have not returned signed offer letters.
+After term is underway - SEHD HR follows up with D1 employees who have not returned signed offer letters.

-Jenna follows up with D2 employees and TAs who have not returned signed offer letters.
+- Jenna follows up with D2 employees who have not returned signed offer letters